HBPNeurorobotics/embodied_attention/README.md

 ### Mounting Kinect

-Place the kinect on the PTU, and bing it, for example with tape.
+Place the kinect on the PTU, and bind it, for example with tape, so that it doesn't move.
+Make sure to have enough wiggle-room for it's USB cable.

 ### Setting up FLIR-PTU-D64